everx-labs/ever-cli/README.md

 ## 7.6.
 Reinvest Stakes

 [Ordinary](#721-ordinary-stake) stake reinvestment is controlled by the DePool reinvest flag.
-By default this flag is set to `yes`, and the the participant's available ordinary stake will be reinvested every round, no additional action required.
+By default, this flag is set to `yes`, and the participant's available ordinary stake will be reinvested every round, no additional action required.
 It gets set to `no` when [withdrawing the entire stake](#751-withdraw-entire-stake).
 After stake withdrawal it remains set to `no`.
-To re-enable ordinary stake reinvesting after withdrawing a stake, run the withdraw command with option `off`:
+To re-enable ordinary stake reinvesting after withdrawing a stake, run the `withdraw` command with option `off`:

 ```bash
 tonos-cli depool [--addr <depool_address>] withdraw off [--wallet <msig_address>] [--sign <key_file or seed_phrase>] [--wait-answer]